The account of Nepali meter is wealthy and

 His first poem, "Earthquake,"

-5, Kedar Man "Vyathit" (1914):
+5, Kedar person "Vyathit" (1914):

-Kedar Man "Vyathit" (b.
+Kedar person "Vyathit" (b.
 1914) occupies a position of

-joined the banned Nepali Congress Party.
+connected the banned Nepali Congress gathering.

-After the revolution of 1950-1951, he came
+After the upheaval of 1950-1951, he came

 Academy.

-Vyathit was, until his recent retirement, a
+Vyathit was, till his recent pension, a

 even anarchist, and in the Nepali, Newari, and Hindi languages.
 Despite

-His important collections are: Sangam,
+His significant collections are: Sangam,

 1952; Pranava, 1957; Ek Din, 1958; Sanchayita, 1958; Triveni, 1958; Juneli,